Shadwell, West Yorkshire

-Shadwell is a village and civil parish in north-east Leeds, West Yorkshire, England.
+Shadwell is a village and civil parish in northeast Leeds, West Yorkshire, England.
 The village is 6 mi to the north east of Leeds city centre.

 It sits in the Harewood ward of Leeds City Council and in the Wetherby and Easingwold constituency since 2024.
 The village is in the LS17 postal code and is served by the Shadwell Parish Council.